junxit/us-congress-bills-115/metadata.md

 - 2018-04-10 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2018-04-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 130). (text: CR H3075-3076)
 - 2018-04-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 130).(text: CR H3075-3076)
+- 2018-04-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.